 Since 2001, the IOM Development Fund has provided a unique global resource aimed at supporting developing Member States in their efforts to strengthen their migration management capacity.
-With over 800 projects implemented in more than 122 countries worldwide, the Fund has successfully addressed the capacity-building needs of eligible Member States by providing essential "seed funding" for innovative projects.
+With over 1000 projects implemented in more than 125 countries worldwide, the Fund has successfully addressed the capacity-development needs of eligible Member States by providing essential "seed funding" for innovative projects.

 The Fund is designed to contribute to the harmonization of eligible Member State migration management policies and practices with their overall national development strategy.
 Priority projects are identified by Member States in coordination with IOM Offices worldwide and include activities that enhance migration management practices and promote humane and orderly migration.

 - Labour migration

 - Research and assessment

 - Return and Re-integration on an exceptional basis, for projects focusing on government capacity development activities

 Emergency operations and migrant return schemes among others are not covered under the Fund (see Eligibility Criteria for a complete listing).